Food on the Trek: What to Expect in Nepal Tea House (2026 Guide)

 Accommodation in Nepal Tea Houses

-Tea houses offer basic rooms with beds and blankets.
-Lower-altitude lodges may have electricity, while higher ones are simpler.
-Bathrooms are often shared, and water can be limited.
-Staying in a tea house provides rest, warmth, and a chance to meet fellow trekkers.
+Tea houses offer basic but comfortable rooms with beds and warm blankets.
+Lower-altitude lodges may have electricity and attached bathrooms, while higher ones tend to be simpler and more rustic.
+Bathrooms are often shared among guests, and hot water can be limited at greater heights.
+Despite the simplicity, staying in a tea house provides genuine rest, warmth, and a wonderful chance to connect with fellow trekkers from around the globe.

 Food Options on Key Nepal Treks